-My Alzheimer’s Diet, is a journey searching the world
+My Alzheimer’s Diet,

 These recipes are for the whole family and our friends as well as anyone who has dementia.
 These foods can help prevent disease and support cognitive function.